 Let’s take a closer look at some of the types of dance you will see in Turkey.

 The ‘dance’ of the Mevlevi Dervishes, or Whirling Dervishes as they are known in the west, is called Sema (seh-MAH) and is a part of the inspiration of Mevlana and has become part of Turkish custom, history, beliefs and culture.

-The Mevlevi Dervishes still practise their ceremonies in Konya where the order was first established by the 13th century Sufi mystic Mevlana Celaleddin Rumi.
+The Mevlevi Dervishes still practise their ceremonies in Konya where the order was first established by the 13th-century Sufi mystic Mevlana Celaleddin Rumi.
 He was a poet who believed that music and dance provided the means to enter a religious state of ecstasy thereby discovering divine love.

 The Dervishes whirl with one arm up in the air and the other arm pointing down which means they reach God with one hand and pass the love they have received from him to the earth with the other.
 They wear long, conical-shaped hats and white robes.
-It is extremely impressive to watch the Dervishes performing, whirling for hours on end with the white skirts of their robes undulating gracefully.
+It is awe-inspiring to watch the Dervishes performing, whirling for hours on end with the white skirts of their robes undulating gracefully.

 Turkish Folk Dancing

-Zeybek is the most popular dance of Western Turkey, and one of the most popular in the country.
+Zeybek is the most popular dance in Western Turkey, and one of the most popular in the country.
 There are said to be over 150 different Zeybek dances, varying by region and type – fast, slow, solo man and solo woman, group, couple, etc. Most are solo men’s dance however, women also dance Zeybek in what seems to be a growing trend.